meg-gutshall/flatiron-curriculum-notes/html-and-css-continued/responsive-layout/responsive-type.md

 - One of the best ways to create maintainable type is through relative measurements such as _em_.
 Em values are relative to the current `font-size`.
 Because it is a relative measurement, it is very useful for keeping type proportional.
 - By declaring the `font-size` of one element (for instance, the `body`) using % or px and declaring the `font-size` of all other elements using em values, all elements will adjust in proportion to each other all while only having to adjust the body's `font-size` value.
-- Em values can be used in width and height properties, so this measurement can be used for the divs and elements making up your webpage structure, and would also adjust in proportion based on `font-size`.
+- Em values can be used in width and height properties, so this measurement can be used for the divs and elements making up your web page structure, and would also adjust in proportion based on `font-size`.

 ### Create Maintainable Responsive Type with Column Count